QuinnGrace/HR-Absenteeism-Case-Study/README.md

 # HR Case Study: Absenteeism Insights and Performance Improvement

-NOTE: Due to the nature of this project, code cannot be shared.
+NOTE: Due to the nature of this project, code cannot be shared publicly.

 ## Context
 The manager of a medium-sized company has noticed a drop in performance from their team.
 After some investigation, absenteeism is pinpointed as the cause.
 Further digging must be done to figure out how to prevent this absenteeism.